 Tech burnout requires attention and intervention.
 By supporting employees through measures such as flexible work hours, mental health benefits, and team-building activities, employers can help reduce the incidence of technology burnout and create a healthier work environment.

 Also, the person going through burnout must take action to overcome this physical and emotional state.
-So, we will review how to treat tech burnout with ten tips.
+So, we will review how to overcome tech burnout with ten tips.